Abhishek-2502/Django_Notes_App_Docker_Jenkins_Declarative/README.md

 ## 6. Running the Pipeline

-Push some changea in the code on Github and pipeline will automatically build the app.
+Push some changes in the code on Github and pipeline will automatically build the app.

 ---